Research projects

 Project 2

-We have recently published that the SUMO E2 conjugating enzyme Ubc9 is regulated via autophagy, and that the expression of HPV E6 and E7 oncoproteins impairs this pathway leading to Ubc9 accumulation.
+We have published that the SUMO E2 conjugating enzyme Ubc9 is regulated via autophagy, and that the expression of HPV E6 and E7 oncoproteins impairs this pathway leading to Ubc9 accumulation.
 Importantly, in human tumors, HPV drives Ubc9 up-regulation at a very early stage of head and neck tumorigenesis, underscoring the importance of Ubc9 in HPV-mediated carcinogenesis.
 We are thus dissecting the molecular mechanisms underlying Ubc9 regulation in HNC, utilizing HNC cell lines, human primary tumors and keratinocytes.